 The ranking is a bit insensitive at the bottom.
 Germany are in a period of reconstruction after a few years inactivity and are still ranked 18th.
 Sweden (30) and Denmark (26) won the Nordic Cup (2013 and 2014) in the last two years and both have won their games over Norway for the last two years (19).

-When teams play few games, the rankings are insenstive.
-Also, Norway has its own domestic championship, where as Sweden and Denmark play cross border and had fewer clubs than Norway.
+However, Norway has its own domestic championship, where as Sweden and Denmark play cross border and had fewer clubs than Norway.

 Let us hope that none of them have differing opinions.